-I am a current PhD student, funded by a NERC DTP scholarship researching the response of permafrost peatlands to recent climate warming across the Arctic.
+I am a final year PhD candidate funded by a NERC DTP scholarship, researching the response of peatlands to recent climate change.
 I completed a Masters by Research and undergraduate studies in BSc Geography also at the University of Leeds, with the latter including a study abroad year at the University of Queensland, Australia.

 - BSc (Hons), Geography (International), University of Leeds